 With only 2-3% of the global population possessing the competencies to become an ATC, selecting the right people from the start saves you, the student, time and money by improving your chances for training success.
 The selection process may take 6 to 12 months.

-Complete your online application, including submitting a brief CV, cover letter, a bit about yourself, and evidence of your qualifications.
+Complete your online application, including some information about yourself, and evidence of your qualifications.
 We'll then review, and select candidates to take through to testing.

 We'll assess your aptitude via a range of online tests and assessments - covering detail accuracy, spatial awareness, memory, multi-tasking exercises, and a personality assessment.